Stripe PHP Payment Integration Guide

 ]);

-The off_session flag tells Stripe this is a merchant-initiated charge for a saved card where the customer is not present.
-Stripe handles the required authentication rules for merchant-initiated transactions under SCA.
+The off_session flag indicates a merchant-initiated charge where the customer is not present.
+Stripe applies the appropriate SCA rules for these transactions.

-Process refunds through the Stripe API when an order is cancelled or a customer requests a return.
+Process refunds through the Stripe API when orders are cancelled or customers request returns.
 You can refund full or partial amounts.

 $refund = \Stripe\Refund::create([